ayushprakash2207/asic-design-class/README.md

 We have created a custom standard cell in previous steps of an inverter.
 Copy lef file, sky130_fd_sc_hd_typical.lib, sky130_fd_sc_hd_slow.lib & sky130_fd_sc_hd_fast.lib to src folder of picorv32a from libs folder vsdstdcelldesign.

-Then modify the condif.tcl as follows.
+Then modify the conf.tcl as follows.

 ```